lwambisrat/N-Puzzle-Game/README.md

 - Number of blocks N (e.g., 8 for 3x3 puzzle, 15 for 4x4)
 - Starting index for the empty tile (0)
 - The remaining N tile numbers (1..N) in a single line separated by spaces

-Follow the prompts exactly.
-The program will assemble the full board internally.

----

 ## Input format and example